Hazebyte/CrateReloaded/docs/config/crate.md

 Rewards that have the `always` tag are given regardless of any other reward.

-This crate will give the player a heal and either an diamond or iron depending on the roll.
+This crate will give the player a heal and either a diamond or iron depending on the roll.

 ```YML
     reward: